MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/landing-zone-citrix/citrix-network-topology-connectivity.md

 For more information, see [Compare profile storage options](/azure/storage/files/storage-files-netapp-comparison).

-This scenario also includes the following Citrix components within the Azure landing zone:
+This architecture also includes the following Citrix components within the Azure landing zone:

 - The [Citrix Cloud Connector](https://docs.citrix.com/en-us/citrix-cloud/citrix-cloud-resource-locations/citrix-cloud-connector/technical-details.html#system-requirements) establishes a connection between Citrix Cloud and the resource locations.

 - [Citrix Virtual Delivery Agent (VDA)](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/install-configure/install-vdas.html) is installed on a golden image or target device that hosts apps or desktops.
-You can use this agent to connect to, provision, and orchestrate apps and desktops as persistent or non-persistent machines.
+This agent can be used to connect to, provision, and orchestrate apps and desktops as persistent or non-persistent machines.
 The VDA is compatible with physical devices or virtual devices, including Windows Server, Windows client, and Linux OS.
 - [Citrix Workspace](https://community.citrix.com/tech-zone/learn/tech-briefs/citrix-workspace) is a cloud service that provides users secure access to information, apps, and other content.
 Citrix Workspace integrates Azure assets and on-premises assets so that users have unified access to all their resources in one location from anywhere, on any device.

 ### Optional Citrix components

 The following Citrix components within the Azure landing zone are optional.
 Consider these components if you need advanced functionality.

-- [Citrix Federated Authentication Service](https://docs.citrix.com/en-us/xenapp-and-xendesktop/7-15-ltsr/secure/federated-authentication-service.html) dynamically issues certificates for users so that they can sign in to an Active Directory environment.
+- [Citrix Federated Authentication Service](https://docs.citrix.com/en-us/xenapp-and-xendesktop/7-15-ltsr/secure/federated-authentication-service.html) dynamically issues certificates for users so that they can sign in to a Windows Server Active Directory environment.
 This method is similar to using a smartcard.
-Citrix Federated Authentication Service enables single sign-on when you use Security Assertion Markup Language (SAML)-based authentication.
+Citrix Federated Authentication Service enables single sign-on when you use Security Assertion Markup Language-based authentication.
 You can use a broad range of authentication options and partner identity providers, such as Okta and Ping.

 - [Citrix StoreFront](https://www.citrix.com/products/citrix-daas/citrix-storefront.html) is an alternative internal user access point for Citrix Workspace.
 StoreFront is self-managed and seamlessly aggregates resources across multiple on-premises environments and Azure environments.
-Lift-and-shift scenarios often use StoreFront to maintain user access to existing Citrix deployments while moving workloads to Azure.
+You can use StoreFront in a lift-and-shift scenario to maintain user access to existing Citrix deployments while you move workloads to Azure.
 - [Citrix Application Delivery Controller (ADC) or NetScaler](https://www.citrix.com/products/citrix-adc/) is an alternative external user access point for Citrix Workspace and Citrix Gateway Service.
 Citrix ADC is a self-managed virtual appliance within your Azure tenant that provides secure proxy for external connectivity and authentication.
 You can integrate Citrix ADC with StoreFront or Workspace.
-Lift-and-shift scenarios often use Citrix ADC to maintain user access to existing Citrix deployments while moving workloads to Azure.
+Use Citrix ADC in a lift-and-shift scenario to maintain user access to existing Citrix deployments while you move workloads to Azure.
 - [Citrix Provisioning](https://docs.citrix.com/en-us/provisioning/current-release/architecture.html) is a network-based image-management solution that you can deploy within your Azure tenant to enable scalable deployment of up to thousands of non-persistent machines.
-Citrix Provisioning streams centralized images over an Azure virtual network, which provides rapid updates and minimizes storage requirements.
+Citrix Provisioning streams centralized images over an Azure virtual network, which provides quick updates and minimizes storage requirements.
 - The [Citrix App Layering appliance](https://docs.citrix.com/en-us/citrix-app-layering/4/install-appliance/ms-azure.html) is the central component for the App Layering technology that hosts the management console.
 You can use App Layering to create and manage layers, layer assignments, and image templates.
 You can also help manage single OS instances and app instances and compose images from layers, which reduces effort in environments that have several golden images.

 ### Citrix design considerations